ksalzke/custom-complete-omnifocus-plugin/README.md

 ## `checkWorkOnTask (task: Task)`

-If my ['Work On...'
+**Asynchronous.** If my ['Work On...'
 Plug-In](https://github.com/ksalzke/work-on-omnifocus-plug-in) is installed, runs the 'onComplete' action for 'work on...' tasks, prompting the user for whether the base task is completed, should be deferred, etc.

 ## `promptIfStalled (task: Task)`

-If the user is not in the Projects perspective, and an action group or project is stalled as a result of completing the task, prompts the user to confirm whether they would like to review the stalled group/project, or mark it complete.
+**Asynchronous.** If the user is not in the Projects perspective, and an action group or project is stalled as a result of completing the task, prompts the user to confirm whether they would like to review the stalled group/project, or mark it complete.